Nalin de Silva: Western cultural dominance

-De Silva has also been a vocal opponent of what he calls western cultural dominance which he claims is in its final phase.
+De Silva was also a vocal opponent of what he calls western cultural dominance which he claimed is in its final phase.

 The western Christian modernity (WCM) is in the last phase of its hegemony and is acting like an insane person.
 It has no respect for the sovereignty of the other countries as has been exemplified from invasions, killings and supporting so called rebel groups in the countries in Asia and Africa.
 The USA that became the leader of WCM after the so called second world war is trying desperately to hold to the hegemony of WCM.
 After more than five hundred years of world domination WCM will have to leave the planet without making the people suffer more and more.

-De Silva has also referred to linguist and philosopher Noam Chomsky as a puppet of the Western Christian Modernity.
+De Silva also referred to linguist and philosopher Noam Chomsky as a puppet of the Western Christian Modernity.

 The west also maintains people such as Chomsky who is not known to the average American in order to show to the world that there is freedom for the intellectuals to champion their views heard more by the rest of the world than by the Americans themselves.

 Philosophy of science

-Nalin de Silva who is influenced by Paul Feyerabend rejected the existence of scientific method and propose proliferation of sciences on various chinthanayas.
+De Silva, who was influenced by Paul Feyerabend, rejected the existence of scientific method and proposed proliferation of sciences on various chinthanayas.

-He proposes theories are stories constructed by abductive reasoning to explain phenomena.
+De Silva proposed theories are stories constructed by abductive reasoning to explain phenomena.

-He refuses ideas that science is truth or science is advancing towards the truth.
+De Silva refused ideas that science is truth or science is advancing towards the truth.